If your library, genealogy group, or other organization needs a genealogy speaker, please contact me to arrange a virtual or in-person presentation.

-I currently offer four, entirely different presentations on DNA topics and I update every presentation before each event to reflect current advances in the field.
+I currently offer five, entirely different presentations on DNA topics and I update every presentation before each event to reflect current advances in the field.

 A single presentation followed by a Question & Answer session will nicely fit a 60-minute timeframe.